Rynhalt/AlphaAgents/README.md

      settings).
   5. Future UI niceties – Markdown rendering for the debate log (to show headings/bullets cleanly), richer tooltips, and maybe an option to download logs.
+  6. Econometric models – After a deeper dive into valuation math, wire in factor regressions, discounted cash-flow variants, or cross-sectional signals each agent can call.
+  7. Reinforcement learning experiments – Explore policy-gradient style loops where agents learn critique/revision strategies or the portfolio allocator learns position sizing from reward signals.

 ----